 And, of course, if you’re wearing a traditional dress in a beautiful palace, you just need to take so many photos.
 Who knows when will I, we, be coming back?

 At 4 PM, the wind was starting to get chilly, and the temperature was dropping.
 The cold was already getting on our skin, but it was also the time to bring back our rentals.
 We walked back to the shop with so much energy (and photos) from this experience.
 We talked about our different encounters with other tourists and laughing about all the crazy poses we did.

 Who would have thought that this hanbok experience is an excellent family bonding?

 So it is possible to wear hanbok in winter?

-Well yes, as long as, it is not negative 5.
+Well, yes, as long as it is not negative 5.
 The hanboks are thicker than you think it is.
-It gets us through 5-8 degrees Celsius without coats and just two layers of clothes.
-This thing is more not tolerable in summer because you’ll surely sweat in it.
+It got us through 5-8 degrees Celsius without coats and just two layers of clothes.
+This thing was more not tolerable in summer because you’ll surely sweat in it.
 But if its snowing and you wanted that hanbok photo and experience, well then you can always wear a coat and take it off in photo time.
-And I also heard, they have winter hanboks (with fleece and everything) so better check on that.
+And I also heard they have winter hanboks (with fleece and everything) so better check on that.

 If you have enough budget, you should try this hanbok photoshoot packages.
 I would definitely try this next time!

 Have you ever tried a hanbok?
 Or planning to rent one soon?
 Let’s talk or compare notes on the comment section below!